vypxl/genetic_schedule_solver/report.typ

   The second criterium was chosen to make the algorithm prefer 'blocks' of classes over fragmented schedules.

   A more sophisticated evaluation function could include lunch breaks, prefer morning classes, prefer one full day over many sparsely filled days, etc.
 ]

 #slide[
+  = Genetic Algorithm - Motivation

+  -> Why use a genetic algorithm?

+  This problem has no obvious way of 'improving' upon a previous solution, and it is very difficult to determine when local minima are reached.
+  Thus, an algorithm with a lot of randomness is beneficial, as it can explore the solution space more effectively.

+  Especially the mixing step of a genetic algorithm is good for this task, as it is a way to combine the good parts of two solutions while leaving out the bad parts.

+  Other approaches (such as Taboo Search (not explained here)) are possible, however many papers about this problem also use genetic algorithms.

+]

+#slide[